pypa/packaging.python.org/source/flow.rst

 The source distribution (sdist)
 -------------------------------

-A source distribution contains enough to install the package from source on an end user's Python environment.
+A source distribution contains enough to install the package from source in an end user's Python environment.
 As such, it needs the package source, and may also include tests and documentation.
 These are useful for end users wanting to develop your sources, and for end user systems where some local compilation